Vetrail

 Research & User Interviews

-To design a product that truly addressed the needs of veterinary clinics and pet owners, our team conducted extensive user research.
 This included interviews with over 20 veterinary professionals — vets, vet techs, and receptionists — to identify the most pressing challenges they faced in day-to-day operations.
 Here are the main pain points that we discovered:

 SOLUTION